 What Makes a Good Dispensary?

-This may end up being a personal decision for each consumer, but things you may take into account when searching for a dispensary are prices, quality of products, proximity to your home, sense of safety, experience and knowledge of the staff, and more.
+This may end up being a personal choice for each consumer, but things you may take into account when searching for the best dispensary are prices, quality of products, proximity to your home, sense of safety, experience and knowledge of the staff, and more.
 Let’s take a look at how these characteristics help you choose the best marijuana dispensary.

 Your Health and Safety:

-Whether a recreational or medical consumer, your own health and security should come first when shopping for marijuana.
+Whether a recreational or medical marijuana consumer, your own health and security should come first when shopping for cannabis products.

-Due to zoning laws that keep dispensaries away from schools and daycare, parks, and churches, cannabis shops are usually located in industrial and commercial business parks.
+Due to zoning laws that keep dispensaries away from schools and daycare, parks, and churches, cannabis shops are often located in industrial and commercial business parks.

-Security system parameters, including armed or unarmed guards, are covered by specific regulations in most markets.
-Considering cannabis is largely a cash-based industry, this keeps both the dispensaries and their customers safer.
-Beware of shops where the security feels heavy-handed.
+Security system parameters, including armed or unarmed guards, are covered by specific regulations in most legal marijuana markets.
+Considering cannabis is largely a cash based industry, this requirement for security measures keeps both the dispensaries and their customers safer.
+Beware of shops where the security feels heavy handed, though.
 This may be an indicator that the shop is in a bad neighborhood.

-Marijuana dispensaries should abide by standard health and safety regulations when handling cannabis products, including flower and edibles.
+Marijuana dispensaries should abide by standard health and safety regulations when handling cannabis products, including marijuana flower and edibles.
 All cannabis products should be dispensed in a clean environment.
 Cannabis flower shouldn’t be handled directly with exposed hands.
 Using gloves or tongs to handle marijuana flower protects the integrity of the buds.

 Cost and Quality of Products:

-Typically, price and quality go hand-in-hand, but that is not always the case and deals can be found.
+Typically, marijuana price and quality go hand-in-hand, but that is not always the case and deals can be found.
 Spend some time shopping around until you find a dispensary that has the quality of products you prefer at the prices you can afford.

 You can learn more about the prices of cannabis flower HERE.

 Instead, find a shop where the budtenders have more expertise with the products.
-It is not too much to expect answers on questions regarding strain effects, knowledgeable feedback on dosage details, and suggestions about ideal products for your particular needs.
+It is not too much to expect answers to questions regarding strain effects, knowledgeable feedback on dosage details, and suggestions about ideal marijuana products for your particular needs.

 Finally, your chosen dispensary should be convenient for you.
-Try to find a shop with a location nearby your home, work, etc. Buying your cannabis shouldn’t have to be a chore.
+Try to find a shop with a location close to your home, work, etc. Buying your cannabis shouldn’t have to be a chore.

 Some dispensaries offer a grab-and-go service, allowing you to call your purchase in ahead of time and picking it up at the front desk without needing to wait in line.
 This is a great option for those who know which products they want ahead of time.